 2. Sales and profit depend on impulse shopping - add-ons, paid samples, mini-trial sizes, subscription boxes.
 Brands know you will buy more to get free shipping.
 Serotonin and dopamine fuel our consumerism.
 Pretty little things matter to shoppers.
 I'm as guilty as the next person.
 However, just as brands need to deeply examine their corporate choices, so do consumers.
 There is an endless list of things we can buy.
 Supporting the best ethical skincare brands will help send a message to the giants who are unwilling to change.
-There is a way to find a happy medium.

 TL:DR?
 The Bottom Line

 - The Green Beauty movement is about more than just using eco-friendly, toxin-free skincare products on your face.
 Skincare containers also need to be toxin-free and safe for our earth.